savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 2. Give your new content type a name (we called ours "Place"), then click "Save and manage fields."
 3. Add a new field with the field type Geofield.
 If Geofield isn't an option, you should double-check that the Geofield module is installed.
 Add a label (we used "Location Coordinates"), then click "Save and continue."
 <img src="/assets/img/blog/map-in-drupal-8/geofield_creation.jpg" alt="Screenshot of geofield creation" class="blog-image-large">
-4. On the next page, leave the number of maxiumum values at 1 and click "Save field settings."
+4. On the next page, leave the number of maximum values at 1 and click "Save field settings."

 That's it!
 Obviously you can add more fields to your content type if you'd like, but all we need to generate a map marker is the geofield that we created.